sleepyfox/Code-Dojo-9/README.md

 Code Dojo 9
 ===========
 This is my worked example from the 9th meeting of the London Code Dojo in July 2012.
 Feel free to play around with it.
+There are several different solutions, in separate folders e.g. 'by-inheritance/'

-You can run the code (assuming you have node and coffeescript installed) with:
+From inside a folder you can run the code (assuming you have node.js with the coffee-script and jasmine-node packages installed) with:

     jasmine-node test-*

-I set up a watchr file (kata.watchr) so that the tests are run automatically every time you save a file in your editor, simply run watchr (if you have it installed) with:
+I set up a watchr file (kata.watchr) so that the tests are run automatically every time you save a file in your editor, simply run [watchr](https://github.com/mynyml/watchr/) with:

     watchr kata.watchr